r-papir/COMS2132/heaps_notes.md

 ```python
 pq.insert((1,"Arthur"))
 ```
-Before Arthur is served, Lancelot arrives (arguably the most important one of the knights, after the king).
+Before King Arthur is served, Sir Lancelot arrives (arguably the most important one of the knights, after the king).

 ```python
 pq.insert((5,"Lancelot"))
 ```
-Now Arthur is served, followed by Lancelot, and Galahad.
+Now King Arthur is served, followed by Sir Lancelot, and then Sir Galahad.

 ```python
 (k,v) = pq.remove_min()  # this removes and returns (1,Arthur)